From pumpkin flavored treats to Halloween activities, here are 8 Brooklyn ways to celebrate Fall.

 Taste specialty Halloween chocolate at Jacques Torres.

 These limited edition Halloween bonbons are not only delicious, they’ll also send shivers down your spine.
+Take some home with you after our Chocolate Tour!

 Go to the Halloween Harvest at Luna Park.